sunaina1208/nfs-iscsi-setup/README.md

 Operating System: Ubuntu
 Privileges: Root or sudo access is required to run these scripts.
 Dependencies: Ensure that the necessary packages for NFS and iSCSI are available on your system.

 Installation and Usage
 Clone the Repository:

-bash
-Copy code
 git clone https://github.com/yourusername/nfs-iscsi-setup.git
 cd nfs-iscsi-setup

 Run the Scripts:

 To enable NFS, execute:

-bash
-Copy code
 sudo ./enable_nfs.sh

-To install and configure iSCSI, execute:
+To install and configure iSCSI, execute: sudo ./install_iscsi.sh

-bash
-Copy code
-sudo ./install_iscsi.sh
 Ensure that you review and modify the scripts as needed to fit your specific configuration requirements.